 Organic Farming Scheme Payment Rates

-All organic farmers and growers who are certified organic can avail of the new Participation Payment under the Organic Farming Scheme.
-This is an annual payment of €1,400 offered to organic licence holders to cover administration and training costs etc.
+All organic farmers and growers who are certified organic can avail of a Participation Payment under the Organic Farming Scheme.
+This is an annual payment of €2,000 for the first year of conversion and €1,400 thereafter for organic licence holders to cover administration and training costs etc.

 Additional information on the Organic Farming Scheme can be found on the DAFM website.